Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 Most of the time it is closely related to the type of CPU architecture used.

 See _Reference table of high resolutions_ in the Readme to have more info.

+### Video Stream only at 540 on ARM device (linux/Kodi OS)

+On ARM devices such as RaspberryPI that runs Kodi OS like CoreELEC, LibreELEC, etc...
+Netflix does not provide HD content for every video.

+Do you think that the missing HD resolutions are an add-on problem?
+**Before opening an issue thread, please check that your information are accurate.**

+How to do a check, an example with RPI:
+1. Run RPI operative system
+2. Open Netflix website with Chromium browser
+3. Play a video title that for you have HD resolutions at fullscreen
+4. Now press keys CTRL + ALT + SHIFT + D, will be shown the info about current video resolution
+5. If the info shown 1080P resolution and same title in the addon is at 540P, in this case it is an add-on problem to be reported

 ## Audio